What is Primary Progressive Aphasia?

 This is an ongoing support group for persons with PPA and their care partners who have completed the 8-week Staying Connected Program.
 The purpose of this group is to provide ongoing support and education during the journey with PPA for both care partners and persons with PPA.

 The Support Group has an in-person option OR virtual option.
-The group is facilitate by a Speech-Language Pathologist.
+The group is facilitated by a Speech-Language Pathologist.

 Please refer to the MnCAN calendar for meeting details.